 That’s not the only difference between the two plans, though.
 The Premium plan also includes a stream of your local CBS affiliate, a lot more sports (more on that below), and the ability to watch some movies in 4K resolution, with Dolby Vision and Dolby Atmos on supported hardware.

-Paramount+ also has a couple of plans that include Showtime which, like Paramount+ itself, is owned by ViacomCBS.
+Paramount+ also has a couple of plans that include Showtime which, like Paramount+ itself, is owned by Paramount (aka the former ViacomCBS).
 You can get Showtime and the Essential plan for $12 a month, or $120 a year.
-Or you can get Showtime and the Premium plan for $15 a month, or $150 a year.
+Or you can get Showtime and the Premium plan without most advertising for $15 a month, or $150 a year.
+And later in 2022, you’ll be able to watch Showtime directly inside the Paramount+.
+(It’ll still be available on its own, too.)

 Yes.
 When you sign up for Paramount+, you’ll get seven days for free before the subscription kicks in.
 That’s pretty much in line with most other streaming services.